shifatearman/cs228-notes/index.md

 This course starts by introducing probabilistic graphical models from the very basics and concludes by explaining from first principles the [variational auto-encoder](extras/vae), an important probabilistic model that is also one of the most influential recent results in deep learning.

-## Preliminaries
+## Essays

-1. [Introduction](preliminaries/introduction/): What is probabilistic graphical modeling?
+1. [High Leverage House-Keeping](preliminaries/introduction/): What is probabilistic graphical modeling?
 Overview of the course.

 2. [Review of probability theory](preliminaries/probabilityreview): Probability distributions.
 Conditional probability.
 Random variables (*under construction*).